Mixed Diffusion for 3D Indoor Scene Synthesis: Additional Layout Examples

-We provide additional layout image generated by \algorithm in our floor-conditioned scene synthesis experiment.
+We provide additional layout images generated by \algorithm in our floor-conditioned scene synthesis experiment.
 These layouts are generated in a sequence of random sampling of test floor plans after removing floor plan duplicates.